 /docs folder of the public repository; i.e. https://github.com/lucee/lucee-docs/tree/master/docs.

 The content is organised by a very simple system of folders and Markdown files.

 Folders containing a single Markdown file represent a page of documentation.
 Subfolders are used to place pages beneath other pages to form a documentation tree.

 Special folder naming rules:

-Folders and markdown files who's names begin with an underscore,
+Folders and Markdown files whose names begin with an underscore,

 _, are ignored by the tree system and may be used by particular page types to provide more structured content